 Individual vs Group Therapy?

-In both modalities, we provide confidential services that help you release ineffective patterns of living and thinking, learn joyfully from your natural wisdom, and make explicit and manifest the vision you hold for the unfolding of your life.
+In both modalities, these confidential services help you release ineffective patterns of living and thinking.
+Our goals is to help you learn joyfully from your natural wisdom, and make explicit and manifest the vision you hold for the unfolding of your life.

-Group therapy helps individuals develop communication skills and socialization skills, and allows clients to learn how to express their issues and accept criticism from others. group therapy is also beneficial because helping others makes you feel good and teaches you how to structure your mind in positive and helpful ways that you can apply to your own needs.
+Group therapy helps your learn how to improve your life while also improving interpersonal communication skills and social skills.
+It allows clients to learn how to express their issues and understand how your concerns come across to others.
+Group therapy is also beneficial because helping others teaches you how to structure your mind in positive and helpful ways that you can apply to your own needs and makes you feel good.

-In both modalities we help you practice choosing from a fuller life menu, unfettered by fear or limitations.
+In both modalities I help you practice living that results from choosing from a fuller life menu, unfettered by fear or limitations.

 Both modalities offer compassionate, engaged and insightful approaches.